-A hub for solo travelers, backpackers, and adventure seekers, visitors flock to Cuzco by bus and plane before making their ascent to Machu Picchu.
-But seeing Cuzco with kids should be more than a quick stopover on your Peru family adventure.
+A hub for solo travelers, backpackers, and adventure seekers, visitors flock to Cusco by bus and plane before making their ascent to Machu Picchu.
+But seeing Cusco with kids should be more than a quick stopover on your Peru family adventure.
 The city boasts kid-friendly activities your whole family will enjoy.

 That said, at 11,000 feet above sea level, you’ll want to take it easy.
-Here are a handful of fun things to do with kids in Cuzco at a leisurely pace.
+Here are a handful of fun things to do with kids in Cusco at a leisurely pace.

 1. Check Out Museo de Inka